thegedge/personal-site/_posts/dev/2014-08-03-a-week-of-optimizations.md

 camera's projection matrix transforms 3D points into clip space, and 2) how those points are kept or discarded once in clip space.

-Frustrum culling game a huge performance boost, approximately 1.8x.
+Frustrum culling gave a big performance boost, approximately 1.8x.
 When writing any game it's a good idea to always keep in mind ways that you can send less data to the GPU.

 # Chunk Face Culling